City of Knoxville

 on August 5, 2013.
 The newer TVA study included updated HEC-RAS water

 surface profiles and digital mapping has been integrated into KGIS,

-the geographic information system jointly funded by Knox County, the
+the geographic information system jointly funded by the City of Knoxville,

 FLOOD INSURANCE RATE MAP PROFILES